Fola-rin/Shortly/README.md

 git clone https://github.com/Fola-rin/Shortly.git
 ```

-To run the app in development mode, i.e run it locally.
+To run the app in development mode, you need to have the netlify cli installed on your machine.
+Once you have installed netlify.
 Navigate to the project's directory and run:

 ```
-npm start
+netlify dev
 ```

-Open http://localhost:3000 to view it in the browser.

 ### Features